 What is HyFlex?

-At the University of San Francisco, for the purpose of Fall 2021 pandemic instruction, we are defining HyFlex instruction as formats in which a class meets on-campus in-person for every class session, with synchronous remote participation for some students.
+At the University of San Francisco, for the purpose of pandemic instruction, we are defining HyFlex instruction as formats in which a class meets on-campus in-person for every class session, with synchronous remote participation for some students.

 Essentially, there will be two groups of students in each class meeting:

 - Those who participate in face-to-face synchronous class sessions in-person (in a classroom)